You are here

 Atomic mass measurements play a critical role in many disciplines from forensics to metrology.
 In nuclear physics of short-lived nuclei, masses dictate the energetically allowed processes that drive the birth and death of a star, indicate the limits of nuclear existence, provide insights into the nuclear force, and constrain our understanding of the Standard Model.
 Unprecedented precision and accuracy therein have been achieved with ion-trap mass spectrometers, where a single atom's mass is weighed.
 TITAN is a world-class facility deploying four on-line ion traps.
 The student will learn about state-of-the-art technology, advanced ion manipulation, low-energy beam transport, charged-particle detectors, and control of a complex research facility as well as the nuclear physics motivation for atomic mass measurements.
 In addition to working on an ion-trap mass spectrometer, the student will participate in all on-line experiments and co-author any resultant papers.

-• Research and development for the DarkLight dark matter experiment - Dr. Katherine Pachal
+• Searching for new particles with the DarkLight experiment - Katherine Pachal

+The Azuma fellow will work on commissioning and data taking for the DarkLight experiment.
 DarkLight is an experiment being built at TRIUMF which will search for dark photons and similar new particles at a mass range around 12 to 18 MeV.
 The experiment will be placed in the 30 MeV electron beamline at TRIUMF.
 This small experiment consists of a target, two magnetic spectrometers, tracking detectors, and plastic-scintillator-based triggers.
-Much of the major work on these individual components is being completed now, so during summer of 2023, we anticipate that we will begin installing the experiment.
-The student will assist with installation and with testing the detector components, either “on the bench” before they are installed, or during commissioning.
-The student will gain experience with both software and hardware and will make critical contributions to this exciting new experiment
+We anticipate that the experiment will be installed in the beamline by the time the student begins their project, and may ideally already have gathered commissioning data.
+The student will assist with ongoing tests and/or data taking and contribute to analysis of the collected data.
+In this way, the student will gain experience with both software and hardware and will make critical contributions to this exciting new experiment.

 # The NSERC Dimensions definition of members of underrepresented groups includes, ".. but [is] not limited to, women, Indigenous Peoples (First Nations, Inuit and Métis), persons with disabilities, members of visible minority/racialized groups and members of LGBTQ2+ communities."